jeremenichelli/jeremenichelli.github.io/_posts/2015-07-07-building-blog-jekyll-creating-layouts.md

 </html>
 ```

 Pretty easy to understand.
 We're going to call this layout **default.html**, but if we want more special layouts for pages or posts we can add as many as we want.
 For example let's create a post layout structure.
-This time the `{{ content }}` placeholder will hold the text inside the article and not the whole page.
+This time the `{% raw %}{{ content }}{% endraw %}` placeholder will hold the text inside the article and not the whole page.

 ```html
 <!DOCTYPE html>